hyagli/cdc-python-netcore/README.md

     protoc question.proto --python_out=./output/python/ --csharp_out=./output/cs/

-We will now create an outbox table to implement the cdc outbox pattern using Debezium.
-Open a shell session inside your mysql container and create the table.
+We now need an outbox table to implement the cdc outbox pattern using Debezium.
+I created the Outbox model for this:

+    class Outbox(models.Model):
+        id = models.UUIDField(primary_key=True, default=uuid.uuid4, editable=False)
+        aggregatetype = models.CharField(max_length=255)
+        aggregateid = models.CharField(max_length=255)
+        event_type = models.CharField(max_length=255, db_column='type')
+        payload = models.BinaryField()

+You can read the Debezium documentation for details.
+The `payload` column is special here since it will hold the serialized protobuf value and it will be passed transparently by Debezium to Kafka.